Table of Contents

 In Oregon, Medicaid also offers Medicaid Waivers, often called Home and Community Based Services (HCBS) Waivers.
 In contrast to the state plan, HCBS Waivers have enrollment caps, which means once the allotted slots are filled, wait lists for services are created.
 These programs offer long-term care in a senior’s home and in the community, delaying or preventing the need for institutionalization.
 Currently, Oregon offers the following HCBS waivers.

-3) The Client-Employed Provider (CEP) Program is intended for those that are elderly or disabled and require assistance with daily activities, such as bathing and grooming, preparing meals, housecleaning, mobility, and shopping for essentials.
+2) The Client-Employed Provider (CEP) Program is intended for those that are elderly or disabled and require assistance with daily activities, such as bathing and grooming, preparing meals, housecleaning, mobility, and shopping for essentials.
 As the name of the waiver suggests, program participants act as the employer of their care provider / homecare worker.
-Select family members may be hired to provide care and assistance.
+Family members, including spouses, may be hired to provide care and assistance.
 Learn more here.

 Oregon Medicaid Eligibility

 The state of Oregon currently only offers one non-Medicaid based program that provides long-term care for seniors.
 Oregon Project Independence (OPI) provides in-home supervision and assistance with daily living activities, such as toiletry and mobility, bathing and dressing, preparing meals, light housecleaning and laundry, and grocery shopping.
+Other benefits include adult day care, respite care, and skilled nursing.
 This program is intended for seniors who have a diagnosis of Alzheimer’s or a similar condition.
 This program allows for consumer direction, allowing eligible applicants to select the care provider of their choosing.
 This includes some family members.
 For additional information and for eligibility requirements, click here.

 Long-term care services might also be offered via the Older Americans Act and with services administered by your local Area Agencies on Aging (AAA) office.
 The services provided often vary by geographic location and the AAA office that services that area.
 To find the AAA office nearest you, click here.